 Other times, we join them for the entire duration of the journey, and help out where needed.
 Some of our carers speak several languages, so we might even be able to translate for you!

 … Enjoy their last days in the comfort of their own home

 We have got a select palliative care team, who receive extensive training through St. Michael’s Hospice in palliative and end-of-life care.
 Our hand-picked carers are gentle and empathetic and are experienced in dealing with emotional and difficult situations.

 We often help our clients’ families after their loved one has passed away.
 We do whatever it takes to to allow them to focus on what is really important – we clean the house, cook meals, serve coffee and cakes, we redirect post, notify utility providers, insurance and other relevant organisations, and take on other administrative arrangements.

-In sum, home care can take many shapes and forms, and it is always a partnership between the client and their loved ones, and the carer.
+In summary, home care can take many shapes and forms, and it is always a partnership between the client and their loved ones, and the carer.
 There is no one size fits all and we will be there to suit what fits you.